-832.11 Maintenance.
+832.08 Maintenance.
 Properly maintain all BMP.
 Dispose of silt removed from BMP according to C&MS 105.16.
 When the Contractor properly places the erosion control Items then the Department will pay for the cost to maintain or replace these items of work by the following:

-If a recorded rain event is greater than 0.5 inches (13mm) the Department will pay to replace all BMP that have failed at the unit price for those Items and all of the sediment removed per the unit price for Item Sediment Removal.
-If a portion of a BMP is damaged and that portion is repaired but not replaced the Department will pay for that portion as if it was replaced.
+If a recorded rain event is greater than 0.5 inches (13mm), the Department will pay to replace all BMP that have failed during the event at the unit price for those BMP including Sediment Removal as described in Appendix F..

-Example:

-A 0.6 inch rain event damaged a 300 ft. segment of a 900 ft. run of filter fabric fence.
+Example: A 0.6 inch rain event damaged a 300 ft. segment of a 900 ft. run of filter fabric fence.
 The damaged segment was repaired and the sediment was removed.
 How do we pay for the 300 ft of repair and sediment removed?

-Pay for 300 ft. of new Item Perimeter Filter Fabric Fence and Item Sediment Removal.
+Pay for 300 ft. of new Item Perimeter Filter Fabric Fence and Item Miscellaneous Sediment Removal.

-If a recorded rain event is less than or equal to 0.5 inches (13mm) the Department will pay to remove the sediment per the unit price for Item Sediment Removal.
-All properly installed BMP are furnished and located such that they are able to provide protection during a rain event that is less than or equal to 0.5 inches (13mm), therefore no other compensation is due.
+If a recorded rain event is less than or equal to 0.5 inches (13mm), the Department will pay to remove the sediment per the unit price for Sediment Removal as described in Appendix F. No compensation will be provided for BMP that fail during rain events of less than equal to 0.5 inches (13mm).

-For all Perimeter Filter Fabric Fence, Filter Fabric Ditch Checks, Rock Checks, Inlet Protection, Dikes, and Bale Filter Dikes, remove trapped sediment and any other debris which has accumulated when sediment reaches a height of one-half the BMP.
-Compensation will be paid at the unit price for Item Sediment Removal, all other BMPs.
+For all Perimeter Filter Fabric Fence, Filter Fabric Ditch Checks, Rock Checks, and Inlet Protection, Dikes, remove trapped sediment and any other debris which has accumulated when sediment reaches a height of one-half the BMP.
+Compensation will be paid at the unit price for Miscellaneous Sediment Removal as described in Appendix F.